Skip to main content

 Each deployment mode differs in outbound connectivity, location, installation, authentication, data services, and charging methods.

-Standard mode Restricted mode
+Standard mode Restricted mode Private mode

-Connection required to NetApp Console SaaS layer?
+Connection required to NetApp Console SaaS application?

 Yes